vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 See [How to change partners for a merchant](https://developer.vippsmobilepay.com/docs/vipps-partner/how-to-change-partners).

 **Please note:** The MSN (the number) does _not_ change when changing partners.

-### Settlement

-The settlements are done trough Vipps.
-The merchant does not need any other partner or agreement.

-### Invoicing

-Merchants with a "net settlement" contract receive the users' payments excluding the Vipps fees.
-Merchants with a "gross settlement" contract receive the users' payments including the Vipps fees, and are then invoiced for the Vipps fees.

 [draft-agreement-endpoint]: https://developer.vippsmobilepay.com/api/recurring/#tag/Agreement-v3-endpoints/operation/DraftAgreementV3